inetum-orleans/docker-devbox-ddb/docs/commands.md

     ddb configure --eject
     ```

+!!! tip "Deprecated configuration properties and --autofix"

+    As `ddb` evolves during time, some settings and features may become deprecated.

+    When your project use some deprecated configuration property, a warning is displayed like this one.

+    If you are referencing some deprecated configuration keys inside template files, like jsonnet, jinja or ytt, you
+    can run `ddb configure --autofix` to automatically migrate your template sources.
+Keep in mind that running this
+    command will make your project future-proof, but can break things for users running older `ddb` versions.

 - **ddb info**

 Displays compacted information about docker containers such as environment variables, virtual host, exposed ports and